 The same road map reconfiguration was done for relationships, marriages, friendships, relocations and so on.
 No matter what, with few exceptions, based upon my desires at the time, I made the decision that fit the moment — and that set me on the path that landed me where I am today.

 Today, I’m the mom of a talented young man who is independent and intelligent.
-I’m a writer and natural health enthusiast who’s penned articles related to alternative medicine, contributing to various popular health and wellness websites.
-I’ve recently authored my first novel and published it through my own thriving publishing company where we’ve signed other talented writers.
+I’m a writer and natural health enthusiast who’s penned articles related to alternative medicine, contributing to various popular health and wellness websites, as well as aggregate news sites.
+I’ve authored three novels and recently completed my fourth book, a novelette for 12+ year olds.